28 Fun Things to Do in Orlando | 2023 (with Photos)

 28. Horse Riding at Lake Louisa

-Last, but certainly not least, horse riding by Lake Louisa is one of many fun things to do in Orlando, Florida.
-Lake Louisa state park is located south of Clermont, around a 40-minute drive from Orlando.
+Last, but certainly not least, you can go horse riding by Lake Louisa.
+Lake Louisa State Park is located south of Clermont, around a 40-minute drive from Orlando.

 Many visitors choose to go glamping in the park, while others enjoy visiting just for the day and taking one of the many hiking trails.